Contributing to the Gradle Build Tool#

 - Open the build.gradle.kts

-file with IntelliJ and choose "Open as Project"
+file in root of the project with IntelliJ and choose "Open as Project"

-- Select a Java 11 VM as "Gradle JVM"
+- Select a Adoptium Java 17 VM as "Gradle JVM"

 - Revert the Git changes to files in the .idea